List of Shameless (British TV series) characters: Joe Pritchard

-Joe Pritchard (11 May 1981 – May 2010) was main antagonist of S6-7 of Shameless (UK) he first introduced as the boyfriend of Mandy Maguire (Samantha Siddall).
+Joe Pritchard (11 May 1981 – May 2010) was the main antagonist of S6-7 of Shameless (UK); he was first introduced as the boyfriend of Mandy Maguire (Samantha Siddall).
 He appeared in 30 episodes overall.
 Joe works as an accountant, and captains a local amateur football team in Chatsworth.
 Joe briefly became friends with Mandy's older brother Jamie Maguire (Aaron McCusker), and took advantage of his turbulent relationship with Jamie's wife, Karen Maguire (Rebecca Atkinson), and had sex with her twice.
 Joe would use this incident to blackmail Karen, who was the first to suspect that Mandy was being repeatedly assaulted by him, revealing him as a sadistic sociopath.
 Eventually, Jamie found out about the bruises on Mandy's body, and confronted Joe at The Jockey, and beat him within an inch of his life.
 Sending Joe into a temporary coma.
 Mandy and Jamie's mother, Mimi (Tina Malone), claimed to be responsible for attacking Joe, and was sentenced to two months imprisonment.
 Joe recovered, and after Mandy decided to give their relationship another chance, Joe was separately visited in hospital by Karen, Jamie, Paddy (Sean Gilder), Shane (Nicky Evans), Micky (Ciarán Griffiths), and Kelly (Sally Carman).
 All of them threatened to kill Joe if he ever laid another hand on Mandy again.
 Joe was intimidated by their show of force.

 It is shown in Series 7 that Joe continues his secret relationship with Karen and delivered her newborn son Connor Joseph Maguire whilst the rest of the family was absent.
 Joe distanced himself from Karen during and after her mental breakdown, but they continued to have feelings for each other.
 Joe also bought Yvonne Karib's (Kelli Hollis) "Kash and Carry" store after learning that she borrowed money off Paddy, as she was already in enough debt.
 One of the reasons for Yvonne's quick departure with Stan Waterman (Warren Donnelly) was that Stan was beaten up by a masked assailant.
 They assume Paddy is involved, not knowing Joe himself had beaten Stan in his plans to help convince them to leave.
 Joe also took over looking after Chesney Karib (Qasim Akhtar), not doing a great job, as Chesney was soon embroiled in a murder investigation.
-However, the drug-dealer who framed Carl Gallagher (Elliott Tittensor) and Chesney, called Jimmy.D, in his desperation to prevent them from informing the police of the murder he committed, roams around Chatsworth with his associates, terrorising the neighbourhood, and stepping on the toes of the Maguire family in the process.
+However, the drug-dealer who framed Carl Gallagher (Elliott Tittensor) and Chesney, called Jimmy D, in his desperation to prevent them from informing the police of the murder he committed, roams around Chatsworth with his associates, terrorising the neighbourhood, and stepping on the toes of the Maguire family in the process.
 Shane declares Jimmy a marked man.
 The next morning, Chesney is still hiding in the shop when Joe assures him that things are going to turn out okay.
 Then a flashback is shown that during Shane's interrogation of rival gang-members for Jimmy's whereabouts, Joe had attacked and presumably murdered Jimmy.